How to Wash a Synthetic Wig

 A clean towel.

 Take a look at your wig.
 Wigs should be washed when they are dull, lifeless, over-sprayed, or tangled from too much teasing.
 Start by gently brushing your wig from the bottom in short strokes to remove knots and any spray build-up, and also to separate the hair fibers.

 Step-by-Step Guide to Washing Your Synthetic Wig:

-- Dry.
 The weight of the water could stretch the wig fibers and ruin the style.
 To avoid this, pat the excess water out of the wig with a towel.
 Hang your wig loosely on a wig stand or a spray can to dry at room temperature.
 Never place a wet wig on a Styrofoam head or a blockhead which can stretch the wig cap.
 Also, never comb a wet wig or attempt to speed dry it with a blow dryer.
-Air drying takes only a few hours and ensures healthy looking, manageable fibers.
-For human hair wigs/hairpieces, blow drying and heat styling is recommended for optimal results.
+Air drying takes only a few hours and ensures healthy-looking, manageable fibers.
+Note: For human hair wigs/hairpieces, blow-drying and heat styling is recommended for optimal results.